Parking on Campus

 - University employees and students are not allowed to park in designated visitors’ spaces

 Parking fees are paid at the One Stop Shop, Taylor Hall, Suite 100.

 - Full-time: $60 per year for permit.

-- First-year resident student: Not permitted to have a vehicle on campus for any period of time without written permission from Student Affairs Office.
+- First-year resident student: Not permitted to have a vehicle on campus for any period of time without written permission from the Department of Public Safety.

 - Part-time (less than 12 credits): $30 per year for permit.

 - Evening Parking (4 p.m. and later): No Charge for permit.

 - Full-time (9 or more credits): $60 per year for permit.

 - Part-time (less than 9 credits): $30 per semester for permit.

 - Evening Parking (attending classes after 4 p.m.): No Charge for permit.

 - Physical Therapy Program: 1st yr–$60; 2nd + half yr–$30 for permit.

 - Physician Assistant Program: 1st yr–$60; 2nd yr–$30 for permit.